microsoft/bonsai-ManufacturingLineOptimization/README.md

 conda env update -f environment.yml
 ```
 The sim folder contains two main simulator scripts.
 - The line_config.py script that is used to set up the configiration of the manufacturing line.
-The parameter K determines the number of machines on the line and you could change it to setup a line with your desirable number of machines.
+The parameter K determines the number of machines on the line and you could change it to setup a line with your desirable number of machines (i.e., 6 or 12).
 - The manufacturing_env.py script that calls the line_config.py and then adds the specificities of manufacturing lines.

 ### Dockerize Simulator for Scaling and add the sim package